Addiction is not Always Easy to See, Especially when it’s Someone We Love.

 Denial isn’t just limited to the person who is using, either.
 Many times, close friends and family members will also struggle with denial about the substance abuse of a person they care about.
 This is just as dangerous.
 It can enable their addictive behaviors, and in many cases will lead to avoiding reaching out for help.
 This is the most dangerous of all because sometimes we don’t realize just how badly someone needs help until it is too late.

 Raising awareness about these issues and helping people identify when drugs or alcohol have become a problem in their life or in the life of someone that they care about is a big part of the fight against addiction that faces our society today.
 While the main role that Choices Recovery fills in that fight is offering effective treatment programs for those struggling with addiction, we understand that this is just one part of a much bigger picture.
 We understand that there is much more that we can and should do to be a strong force in this battle.

 Our commitment to being a source of hope and inspiration for those struggling with the effects of substance abuse in their lives took us to Park City, Utah during the 2017 Sundance Film Festival as a sponsor of The EcoLuxe Lounge, a red-carpet event that makes appearances at various awards ceremonies and festivals throughout the year.
-Organized by Debbie Durkin of Durkin Entertainment, the top producer of sustainable product placement in film and television, the EcoLuxe Lounge gathers some of the world’s leading producer of holistic and eco-friendly goods and services.
+Organized by Debbie Durkin of Durkin Entertainment, the top producer of sustainable product placement in film and television, the EcoLuxe Lounge gathers some of the world’s leading producers of eco-friendly goods and services.